Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Data

 \section{Data}

-The GC system of M\,104 was observed with FLAMES in January and February 2025 (Programme ID 114.274W, PI: Fahrion).
+The GC system of M104 was observed with FLAMES in January and February 2025 (Programme ID 114.274W, PI: Fahrion).
 We used the FLAMES instrument with the GIRAFFE spectrograph fed by 135 MEDUSA fibers deployed over the field of view (25\arcmin\,diameter).
-With two pointings, north and south of the disc, we placed MEDUSA fibers on 221 GC candidates; 93 of them could be identified as GCs bound to M\,104.
+With two pointings, north and south of the disc, we placed MEDUSA fibers on 221 GC candidates; 93 of them could be identified as GCs bound to M104.
 SUCD1, a previously identified UCD was also included \citep{Hau2009}.
+The MEDUSA fibers each span a 1.2\arcsec\,aperture on the sky, corresponding to a physical size of 52 pc at a distance of 9 Mpc (1\arcsec = 44 pc).
+With a seeing varying from 0.4 to 1.0\arcsec (observation constraints were placed at 1.0\arcsec seeing), the fibers therefore covered most of the GCs' light, but we nonetheless considered aperture corrections as described in Sect. \ref{sect:aperture}.

 Full details of the observations and data reduction are given in \cite{Fahrion2025b}.
 To summarise, we used the FLAMES GIRAFFE HR21 (875nm) grating, which provides coverage of the calcium triplet region from 8483 to 8900 \AA\, with resolution of $R=18,000$ and sampling of 0.05 \AA\,pix$^{-1}$.
 Each pointing was covered in ten exposures of 1365 seconds each, distributed over five observing blocks.
 Targets were selected from the catalogues of \cite{Spitler2006}, \cite{Harris2010} and \cite{Kang2022}.